learode/calcu/README.md

 remove this such that if the result is issued and a digit is click, the question screen, the operator, the value of the firstOperand are cleared.

 2. if the equal sign is click twice or so, it results to NaN: disable equal when it is first click and enable when updateDom is called.
+3. Don't accept any sign from the operators side unless a value is present
+4. Disable multiple dots
+## Features